 Whatever you choose won’t be wrong necessarily, but some choices will give you energy that lasts 20 minutes, whilst others will give you energy that lasts the whole day.

 Essentially, some DAWs will be great for your current skill level but no higher, whilst others will be great for your entire career – no matter what skill level you reach.
+Most DAWs are compatible with popular software available, like drum VSTs.

 So, consider where you might be in 2-3 months.
 Quick learner?
 Purchase an intermediate piece of software like Logic Pro.